pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

     nox -s docs-live
     ```

-The `docs-live` command will provide ou with a url that you can enter into your
+The `docs-live` command will provide you with a URL that you can enter into your
-browser to see the docs update as you make updates to files.
+browser to see the docs update as you update files.

 ### CircleCI Previews

-Each book is setup with a GitHub action redirect that will take you to a online
+Each book is set up with a GitHub action redirect that will take you to an online
 build of the current pull request in CircleCI.
 To view the build:

 - Click on the GitHub action called `ci/circleci: build_book` after it has run at the bottom of your pull request.
 This will